 In 2019, the museum hosted the ten-episode series Lost at the Smithsonian.
 Comedian and pop culture fanatic Aasif Mandvi gets up close and personal with the most iconic artifacts at the National Museum of American History.

 - “History Explorer” took listeners along on our staff’s intellectual adventures as they conduct exciting research and collect objects—both the iconic and seemingly mundane—to tell compelling stories about American history.
 Accompanying each episode is a teacher guide and images.
 Visit the Smithsonian's History Explorer website for more free educational materials.

-- "Prototype Online: Inventive Voices" is produced by the Museum's Lemelson Center for the Study of Invention and Innovation and features interviews and lectures of renowned inventors and innovators.
-This series also has a podcast activity guide.
+- “Prototype Online: Inventive Voices” was produced by the museum's Lemelson Center for the Study of Invention and Innovation and features interviews and lectures of renowned inventors and innovators.

 Why are objects useful teaching tools?
 How should you choose which objects to use?
 Learn the answers to these questions from Richard Kurin, the Under Secretary for History, Art and Culture at the Smithsonian Institution, who recently published his new book "History of America in 101 Objects."

 Patti McGee has a lot of "firsts" to her name--first professional woman skateboarder, first woman inducted into the International Skateboarding Hall of Fame, and--in 1965 at the age of 19--the first skateboarder to appear on the covers of both Life and Skateboarder Mag

 Freedom Summer veteran Courtland Cox discusses his work in the civil rights movement, the relationship between the work of Freedom Summer and the recent voter registration requirements, and emphasizes that the challenge of this generation of young people will be the fight for equal access to qual